-What message did you want to send across by filming this
+What message did you want to send across by filming this sensitive issue?

 The story of Asghar Hussain sent shivers across the country and was widely discussed.
 Not only was Hussain ignored by the society but he was much hated even by the fellow prisoners of the Central Jail where he was lodged.
 Through the film we have tried to convey that before leveling any accusation against anyone it is necessary to asses the situation.
 It is no point leveling allegations without confirming whether the crime one is alleged to have committed is true or not.

 How much of the film is real and how much is fiction?